Frame 394: Summary

 The film centres on Daniel Voshart, a Canadian cinematographer and image stabilization specialist who reviewed the video of the shooting of Walter Scott, and claimed to have discovered evidence in frame 394 of the video "that challenged the accepted narrative of what transpired between Slager and Scott".
 The frame appears to show Scott's hands on Slager's taser at the time the officer reached for his gun.
-If true, this could create justification for use of force.
-The film discusses the moral conflict caused by the discovery, as the original intent was to find evidence that could be used to convict, not acquit the officer.
+If true, this would create justification for use of force.
+The film discusses the moral conflict caused by the discovery.
+Voshart's original intent was to find evidence that could be used to convict, not acquit the officer.
+In the end, he decided he had an obligation to make his findings available to both sides at trial, and was called as a witness for Slager's defense, despite his personal views on Slager's actions.

 Accolades

 The film premiered at the 2016 Hot Docs Canadian International Documentary Festival.

 The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2016, and was a Canadian Screen Award nominee for Best Short Documentary Film at the 5th Canadian Screen Awards.
-It was also named to the initial shortlist for the Academy Award for Best Documentary (Short Subject), but was not one of the final five nominees at the 89th Academy Awards.
+It was also named to the initial shortlist for the Academy Award for Best Documentary (Short Subject), but missed out at the 89th Academy Awards.